jstcurs/gitskills/README.md

 # gitskills
-creating new branch is quick.
+creating new branch is quick & simple.